-As a director of the Reimagining Capitalism team, Chris leads the firm's strategy and portfolio of work focused on how corporations and capital markets can contribute to a more inclusive capitalism.
-He also oversees impact investing field-building strategy and portfolio, working to increase the reach and effectiveness of the industry.
+As a director on the Reimagining Capitalism team, Chris leads Omidyar Network’s strategy and portfolio focused on Corporations, Capital Markets, and the Common Good.
+He also oversees the organization’s impact investing field-building portfolio.

-Chris serves in advisory and/or governance roles for ANDE, Blue Haven Initiative, the Catalytic Capital Consortium, the Collaborative for Frontier Finance, Social Finance US, the Tipping Point Fund, and the US Alliance for Impact Investing.
+Chris serves in advisory and/or governance roles for ANDE, Blue Haven Initiative, the Catalytic Capital Consortium, Social Finance US, and the Tipping Point Fund on Impact Investing.

 Chris has a Master’s degree from Georgetown University’s School of Foreign Service, and a B.A. in economics and international studies from Miami University, where he was a Truman Scholar.